 1. Ideally, you should have already been out of work for five months or more when you apply for SSDI.

 If you work up until the day you submit your disability benefits application, the SSA will almost certainly reject it.
 That’s because you must prove that you cannot work directly as a result of your disability to qualify for benefits.
 In some cases, you can show that it was difficult to work full-time because of your disability.
-But for the most part, spending the last five months unemployed because you’re disabled seems to be the sweet spot.
+But spending five months unable to work for health reasons before you apply for disability seems to be the sweet spot.
 The SSA will also ask you:

 - Whether your medical condition caused you to cease working at your previous job